alpha-hack-program/finance-engine-mcp-rs/README.md

 Try asking Claude:

 **Company Health:**
-> "Calculate the company health score for a business with 8.83% revenue growth, 95% retention rate, operational score of 81.1, 37.7% modern revenue, CSAT of 89, and pipeline coverage of 0.849.
+> "Calculate the company health score for a business with 9% revenue growth, 98.5% SLA compliance, 37.7% modern revenue, customer satisfaction of 89, and pipeline coverage of 0.849.
 What's their risk level?"

 **Operating Leverage:**
 > "Our revenue grew 9% while costs only grew 6%.
 Calculate our operating leverage and tell me what the margin expansion is in basis points."